| |

 Hot glue is melted on the outside of a pool noodle candle and then painted black to resemble melting wax.

-Once you have the bottom ties together add a second set farther up the candles.
+Once you have the bottom zip ties together add a second set farther up the candles.
 Once the candles are stable, cut off the zip ties as close to the closure as possible.

 Two pool noodle candle groupings being bundled.
 One grouping has numbered labels on it for instructions.